 Make it clear and include salient details

-You shouldn’t assume that everyone has heard of the companies you’ve worked for or that they have done more than quickly glance at your CV.
+You shouldn’t assume that everyone has heard of the companies you’ve worked for or that they have had more than a quick glance at your CV.
 Say it again.
 Explain what the company did.

 Example: